Arkans428/SIM7600G-H-Voice-Call-Dialer/README.md

 ## Key Features

 - **SIMCOM SIM7600G-H Modem Integration**: Send AT commands over the AT Command Port and transmit/receive audio data over the serial audio port.
 The program can send DTMF tones during an active call, including the standard tones (0-9, *, #) and extended tones (A-D).
-The class also has methods to send, read, and delete SMS messages.
 - **DTMF Generation**: Sends all DTMF Tones from 0-9 and A-D.
-- **Send and Receive SMS**: Still a work in progress.

 ## Hardware Requirements